Dr Scilla Dyke MBE

 She first joined the Board of Governors at LJMU in 2001, becoming Deputy Chairman in 2007.
 She retired from the Board in 2012.

-You can read the oration for Her Honour Elizabeth Steel presented by Sir Malcolm Thornton here
+Read the oration for Her Honour Elizabeth Steel.

 Sir Malcolm Thornton